What the experts say

-In issue 18 of Successful Coaching we reported on the effect of a proprioceptive balance board training program for the prevention of ankle sprains.
-The author has published a related paper looking at the cost-effectiveness of such treatment in volleyball where players were asked to evaluate all costs associated with not playing and injury treatment whether it included use of the balance board or not.
+In issue 18 of Successful Coaching, we reported on the effect of a proprioceptive balance board training program for the prevention of ankle sprains.
+The author has published a related paper looking at the cost-effectiveness of such treatment in volleyball where players were asked to evaluate all costs associated with not playing and injury treatment whether it included the use of the balance board or not.
 The total cost per player was higher in the intervention group and the cost of preventing one ankle sprain was more than 10 times the individual cost to a member of that group.
 Aiming treatment only at those players who had previously suffered a sprain was the most cost-effective approach.

 The same author reviews chronic muscle strains and once again reports that a history of injury is very common.
 Together these papers support the notion that complete and appropriate treatment and rehabilitation are fundamental to the avoidance of repeat injury.
 The challenge is to recognize that the level of function required by the sports participant is usually measurably higher than that of the average patient and that full performance can only be achieved following extensive and progressive rehabilitation.

 Finally, a thought-provoking paper points out that science and medical researchers and practitioners working in the field of sports injury prevention tend to have very tangible objectives and focus on identifying and solving specific injury risks.
 There is an uncertainty, however, that "solving" one problem may not create another.
 As the field matures, it is worth considering whether theories and models can be developed that have more general application to a range of injury issues.
 The author suggests there is a need for an integrated perspective on sports injury that is inclusive of medical, behavioural (psychological, sociological, and organisational), physiological, and biomechanical factors.
 On the one hand, training and skills development is advocated as the best methods to reduce injury, but injury rates appear only to increase the more competitively a person approaches to sport.
 This leads to the question: are significant reductions in sports injury risk possible at all?

 This article first appeared in: